HarshDekate/code-snippets/README.md

 ![Frontend Screenshot](data/code.png)

+Screenshot of the frontend displaying code snippets.

 ![Database Screenshot](data/data.png)

-## Backend

-The backend of this application is built using Express.js.
-To run the backend locally:

-1. Navigate to the `backend` directory.
-2. Install the dependencies using `npm install`.
-3. Start the server using `npm start`.
+Screenshot of the database showing stored code snippets.

-## Frontend
+## Note

-The frontend of this application is built using React.js.
-To run the frontend locally:
+Please note that the backend of this application is not currently deployed due to certain limitations.
+However, the frontend is live and accessible [here](https://ornate-churros-7ed3f1.netlify.app/).

-1. Navigate to the `frontend` directory.
-2. Install the dependencies using `npm install`.
-3. Start the development server using `npm start`.

-## Deployment

-- The frontend is deployed on Netlify.
-- To deploy the backend, follow the deployment instructions provided by your hosting provider, such as Heroku or AWS.

 ## Technologies Used

-- Frontend: React.js, Axios, HTML, CSS
+- Frontend: React
-- Backend: Express.js, Node.js
+- Backend: Express.js
 - Database: MySQL
+- Hosting: Netlify (Frontend)

-## Contributions
+## Credits

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.
+This project was developed by [Harsh Dekate].
+Feel free to reach out for any inquiries or feedback.